logo

 What is the difference between a rehabilitation counseling degree and a vocational rehabilitation counseling degree?

-A rehabilitation counseling degree includes coursework on all aspects of rehabilitation counseling and prepares you for licensure and work as a rehabilitation counselor.
-A degree in vocational rehabilitation counseling will prepare you specifically for the subfield of rehabilitation counseling that deals with work-related disabilities and adaptations.
+A rehabilitation counseling degree includes coursework on all aspects of rehabilitation counseling and prepares you for licensure and work as a rehabilitation counselor or mental health counselor.
+A degree in vocational rehabilitation counseling will prepare you specifically for the subfield of rehabilitation counseling that deals with work-related disabilities and accommodations.
+Relatively few programs exist that offer a formal concentration in vocational rehabilitation counseling, though if this area of practice interests you, you may be able to add an emphasis in this field through the careful selection of courses.

 Why get a degree in rehabilitation counseling?